-It looks like the US Army aviation is going to be going through a pretty big transition in the coming years.
+It looks like the US Army aviation might be going through a pretty big transition in the coming years.

 Shortly after the Pentagon released their budget proposal for fiscal year 2015, state governors have joined together in an attempt to keep proposed reductions in National Guard and Reserve forces from making it into the final bill.